danielharrell/SumLect2015/Lost_Idea_LA.md

 "lost" may seem irrelevant to to the idea of liberal education, And "forgotten" is what I mean by "lost" in my lecture's title.
 In the lost idea of a liberal art, my hypothesis is that we have indeed forgotten what a liberal art is.
-By "we," I mean those of us who might be thought most devoted to the liberal arts: we students, and stewards, of a liberal education.
-And by "forgotten," I not only mean in the sense that the idea of a liberal art may have vanished from our thoughts about liberal education, as if by accident; I also mean in the sense that this idea may have vanished in being banished, as if by choice.
-The idea of a liberal art has become something to forget, on this hypothesis, when we are called upon to explain, or defend, or even pursue, a liberal education.
 But it doesn't explain the persistence.
 Which suggests a still deeper way of being lost. not the result but rather of not being found. here we might say being forgotten means not being found.
 (Need to expand this next section.)